Victor-Guerrero-Devs/css-courses/academind-css/09-css-plus-js/notes.md

 As stated before, JS allows us to change not only the CSS applied to our HTML elements but also the HTML elements themselves.

-This is so b/c we can use JS to work with the DOM, i.e. the browser's virtual representation of our HTML file.
+This is so b/c JS executes after the browser has loaded our HTML file and we can use JS to work with the DOM, i.e. the browser's virtual representation of our HTML file.

 Therefore, w/ JS, we will change the display property of our backdrop from none to block

+## Making it work

+1. make variables of the backdrop element and modal
+2. make a node list variable for the plan buttons
+3. run a for loop for the node list
+4. add an event listener to each one that changes the display to block for both the backdrop and modal
+5. make another variable for the no button on the modal
+6. make an event listener for the no button after the for loop
+7. if clicked, switch the display back to none for both the backdrop and modal
+  - if the yes button is clicked, (remember it is an anchor element) the user will just be taken to a new page (which will be made later)